 Moving to a new home is understandably a very busy time for any homeowner.
 With so much to do, it can be easy to let some things slip through the cracks.
-However, one thing that should never be forgotten is moving notifications.
+However, one thing that should never be forgotten when you move to Las Vegas is moving notifications.
 Homeowners need to send out moving notifications in order to ensure their mail is going to the right address, their new home has utilities, and so on.
 Here are the different moving notifications homeowners should always remember when making their moving to-do list.

 United States Postal Service

 It can be extremely problematic if a homeowner’s mail is going to the wrong address.
 A complete stranger can potentially end up with important documents or sensitive information they shouldn’t have, so homeowners need to file for a change of address first and foremost to prevent this from happening.
 Homeowners can file for their change of address either by going to USPS.com or by going to their local USPS office.
 If the homeowner opts to change their address online, they will need a credit or debit card in order to pay the $1.05 fee.
 Homeowners can file for a change of address several months in advance, so it can be a good idea to file for the change of address as soon as a move-in date is finalized.